 In the media production use case for FLUS, typically it is the media production centre that controls the FLUS source devices that deliver media streams for the media production process.
 The media production centre typically is behind the FLUS sink, which acts as a sort of Media Gateway Function, and the Remote Controller function which acts as proxy for the control of the FLUS source devices.

-When a FLUS source is set up and prepared for the event, it proceeds, either by manual trigger or autonomously, to register with the FLUS sink, the Remote Controller function and remote production centre.
-Once a FLUS source is known to the media production center, the remote production centre can take full control of that device and the FLUS sessions involving that FLUS source is given to the FLUS sink, as a proxy for the media production centre.
+When a FLUS source is set up and prepared for an event, it proceeds, either by manual trigger or autonomously, to register with the Remote Controller function and the remote production centre.
+Once a FLUS source is known to the media production center, the remote production centre can take full control of that device and the FLUS sessions.
 This includes the initiation, adaptation and termination of FLUS sessions.

 *** Next Change ***